 JPL Student Independent Research Intern Program

-The Student Independent Research Intern, or SIRI, program at NASA's Jet Propulsion Laboratory in Pasadena, Calif., gives students real-life work experiences as a component of their academic program.
-The internship experience is designed to help students make clear career choices and chart future steps in their education.
-Read below for information on program requirements, application procedures, and participating colleges and universities.
+The Student Independent Research Intern, or SIRI, program at NASA's Jet Propulsion Laboratory in Pasadena, Calif., gives students real-life research experiences as a component of their academic program.
+The internship experience is designed to help students make clear career choices and chart their future educational steps.

 - Program Requirements

--- Participation is limited to students from accredited colleges.
+-- Participation is limited to students from local accredited colleges.
+(See list below.)
 Students must have a faculty sponsor at one of the participating colleges who can, a) recommend the student for the program and, b) approve academic credit for the internship.
-The program is designed for a one-semester experience only.
+The program is designed for a one-semester/quarter experience only.

--- Students must have a minimum of 3.00 GPA
+-- Students must have a minimum 3.00 cumulative GPA

 -- Students must be over the age of 18, and must be U.S. citizens or Legal Permanent Residents.